robb-j/nova-yaml/yaml.novaextension/README.md

 Yaml Extension requires these Nova permissions:

-- `network` Yaml Extension uses a network connection:
+**network**:

 - to associate YAML files with json schemas
 - to download individual json schemas to validate against
 - to download the language server when you first install or subsequently update the extension.

-- `process` Yaml Extension runs these subprocess:
+**process**:

 - to determine where Node.js is installed
 - to install the language server with NPM
 - to run the language server which provides most of the features

-- `filesystem` Yaml Extension needs to read and write files:
+**filesystem**:

 - to read in YAML files so they can be validated
 - to write back to files when applying completions
 - to install the language server in extension storage (`~/Library/Application Support/Nova/Extensions/robb-j.yaml`)
 - when using the **Setup Kubernetes Schemas** command

 > This information is based on my experience setting up the language server (which I didn't write).
 > If you find it is doing something not described above please [fill out an Issue](https://github.com/robb-j/nova-yaml/issues),